 - Use bulk requests, rather than individual requests.
 For example, the PATCH method can be used to create or update multiple objects at once.
 For more information, see Updating multiple resource objects; for an example of this in use, see Creating multiple Virtual Meeting Rooms.

 - Avoid duplication.
 Avoid designs which will perform large amounts of polling for information that is not needed or which will result in repeatedly writing the same configuration values.

 - Consider application designs which avoid the need to make large numbers of requests concurrently.
 Although concurrent API requests will work they may not be processed in the order that they commence.
 Consider waiting for a request to complete before making another one.

 - In cases where multiple REST requests will be made sequentially in quick succession, consider using HTTP 1.1 connection keep alives and reusing your HTTPS connection in order to avoid the not insignificant handshake overhead of re-establishing separate HTTPS connections for every request.

 - Use a client with a TCP connection pool, to avoid repeatedly setting up TLS connections.

 - Be aware that other systems and applications in your deployment could also require access to the Management API, so consume the API as little as possible to ensure that they can also make use of it.

 - In situations where the Pexip Infinity is heavily loaded, API performance may be impaired.

 - Very heavy usage of the API might cause the web-based Administrator interface performance to be impeded.
 Conversely, heavy Administrator interface usage might impair API performance.

-We recommend that you upload a HTTPS certificate to your Management Node and each Conferencing Node and that client applications verify those certificates, in order to undertake server validation.
+We recommend that you upload a HTTPS certificate to your Management Node and each Conferencing Node, and that client applications verify those certificates when connecting to those servers.